 The Company periodically evaluates its long-lived assets for potential impairment in accordance with ASC Topic 360, Property, Plant and Equipment.
 Potential impairment is assessed when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 Recoverability of these assets is assessed based on undiscounted expected future cash flows from the assets, considering a number of factors, including past operating results, budgets and economic projections, market trends and product development cycles.
 If impairments are identified, assets are written down to their estimated fair value.
-The Company has not recognized any impairment through June 30, 2023.
+The Company has not recognized any impairment during the three and nine month periods ended September 30, 2023 and 2022.